-Friars Pictured above from top row, left to right: Fr.
+Friars Pictured above from left to right: Fr.
 Philip Sullivan, OCD, Fr.
-Bernard Perkins, OCD, Fr.
-Albert Bunsic, OCD., Bro.
-Deacon Matthias Lambrecht, OCD, and Bro.
-Jason Parrott, OCD
+Albert Bunsic, OCD, Bro.
+Jason Parrott, OCD, and Fr.
+Matthias Lambrecht, OCD, and Bro.
+John Cannon, OCD

 If you or someone you know may be interested in becoming a Discalced Carmelite Friar, check out a promotional video by clicking here X.

 BIOS OF THE FRIARS

 FR.
 PHILIP SULLIVAN, OCD:

 Fr.
 Philip, the fifth of six children, was raised--together with his three brothers and two sisters--in a good Catholic family in Garden Grove, California.
 His father, Richard Sullivan, was a Junior High School teacher and his mother, Shirley, was a physical therapist.
 While in high school, Fr.
 Philip's family moved to Arizona.
 Upon his graduation from high school, he attended Arizona State University with the hope of earning a degree in illustration.

 As a young adult, Fr.
 Philip worked for many years in the restaurant business in Phoenix, Arizona, and in Orange County California.
 With the encouragement of his father (who had once tried his own vocation as a seminarian), his mother, and a diocesan priest friend of the family, he began to consider a religious vocation.
 In discerning his call to the priesthood, he considered nine other religious communities and the Diocese of Orange before deciding that it was with the Discalced Carmelite Friars that he felt at home.